 Much different than with inland lakes, sailing in the fog here doesn't always mean experiencing light winds.
 On this occasion I enjoyed a nice, steady breeze of about 10 knots.
 The problem was that it was out of the south.
 Had I been able to reach or run, navigating would have presented much less of a concern.
 In past situations I have had impressive luck sailing in fog just by compass and dead reckoning.
 With the help of a GPS, held in the hand or propped on a mount where it is easy to see, sailing in the fog can be an enjoyable experience.
 The hushed sounds and nearness of the sea and sky imparts a sense of solitude and peace.
 Often, seals will allow you to approach much closer than usual and will surprise you by suddenly popping up a head right next to the boat.
 If I'm feeling comfortable with my navigation I enjoy this kind of sailing.

 There was no alternative.
 I was going to have to make a series of tacks down the Bay and estimate my track as best I could.
 I had to hope for an occasional break in the fog that would let me recognize some distinguishable landmark.
 Being completely unfamiliar with the area, the only good aid I could count on recognizing was the buoy marking the entrance to Thread of Life.
 Beyond that it would be a long way around Thrumcap Island with nothing to navigate by.
-In my struggle I revisited the idea of taking Thread of Life.
-It was a good short cut, narrow enough to keep from getting lost and well buoyed.
-If the fog didn't clear it would be a much safer route.
-From the best guess of my position the buoy was about 2 nm.
+In my struggle, I revisited the idea of taking the Thread of Life.
+It was a good short cut, well buoyed and narrow enough to keep me from getting lost.
+If the fog didn't clear, it would be a much safer route.
+From the best guess of my position the buoy was about 2 nm away.
 I would try for the buoy.
 Quickly I estimated Blue Mist's speed, the number of tacks and the time it would take.
 Then I started my stop watch.
 I would need to be lucky!

-When I capsized in a freak thunderstorm earlier in the summer on Chesapeake Bay the always courteous and helpful Chesapeake Waterman had come to my rescue.
+When earlier in the summer, I capsized in a freak thunderstorm on Chesapeake Bay, the always courteous and helpful Chesapeake Watermen had come to my rescue.
 Now it was my turn to reciprocate.
-The thought that me, in a small 16-foot boat, might actually be saving someone's life sent a thrill through me.
-Moving quickly I put Blue Mist about in order to drop down wind.
-At the right moment I would luff up and take the fellow along side my lee rail.
-It was probably a good plan, except I forgot about the line and float that he was trailing.
+The thought that I, in a small 16-foot boat, might actually be saving someone's life sent a thrill through me.
+Moving quickly, I put Blue Mist about in order to drop down wind of the diver.
+From there I would luff up and take the fellow alongside my lee rail.
+It was probably a good plan, except that I forgot the line and float that he was trailing.
 Blue Mist's centerboard wouldn't though.
 Too late I saw what was about to happen.
 All I could do was pull the centerboard up, clear the rudder, and sail on by.
 I was supposed to be saving this man, not trying to drown him.
 The second attempt, however, went much better.

 I was elated.
-My new found passenger was equally pleased to be onboard.
+My new-found passenger was equally pleased to be on board.
 Once he had handed over his weight belt, which weighed about 40 pounds, and the now useless air tanks, he had scrambled over the side quite nimbly.
 He was diving for sea urchins and had a large gunny sack nearly full.
-"First time I've been tended to by a sailboat!", he says to me with a big grin.
+"First time I've been tended to by a sailboat," he says to me with a big grin.
 I grinned back and welcomed him aboard.
 In a few minutes and a number of short tacks later, we were along side his boat.
 "The motor won't start and I didn't dare pull up the anchor in this current!", were the first words from his comrade, whose job it was to keep track of the diver.
 From the looks of things it was pretty apparent to me that this was a shoestring operation.
 The motor was old and beat up and missing its protective cowling.
 Just the same my diver friend proceeded to lambaste his mate, professing it to be in fine working shape.
 Claiming they would be OK and were no longer in need of my help, with an appreciative thanks, he and his gear switched boats.
-"Thanks for the sailing lessons", he offered with another big grin, as I continued on my way.
-By now, being more on the outside and on open water, the fog was beginning to break up.
+"Thanks for the sailing lessons," he offered with another big grin, as I continued on my way.
+Here, more on open water, the fog was beginning to break up.

 I sailed into teaming Booth Bay Harbor, taking care to dodge the wakes of several large hurrying excursion boats, while at the same time making sure to pay proper respect to my fellow sailing folk--those in the glistening million-dollar yachts that crammed this anchorage, by dropping beneath their counter and never across their bows.
 Somehow, despite this mayhem, I managed to find the town dock, which of course being Booth Bay was bigger than any other town dock I have seen, but surprisingly was practically deserted.